Black Friday pulls in a record $7.4 billion in online sales, as many turn to mobile orders

 Consumers spent $11.6 billion online over the two days.
 Friday was also the biggest day ever for mobile sales, as $2.9 billion came from smartphones.
 People are getting more comfortable with buying online and on smaller screens.

-As the cyber weekend continues, Small Business Saturday, a day to support smaller retailers, had pulled in $470 million, as of 9 am ET.
+Black Friday brick-and-mortar sales were up 4.2%, with the greatest increase over normal shopping activity seen across electronics and appliances, sporting goods, and clothing and shoes, according to data compiled by Fiserv.

-And the shopping sprees are far from over, giving a boost to retailers.
-Cyber Monday is poised to be even bigger.
+And the shopping sprees are far from over with Cyber Monday poised to be even bigger.
 Adobe is projecting $9.4 billion in online sales.
 It anticipates that the last few hours of Cyber Monday will attract a lot of sales from people unwilling to miss out on deals.

 Woosley estimates that consumers will spend $29 billion online between Thursday and Monday.
 That five-day “Cyber Week” period should account for a 20% chunk of the $143.8 billion in online sales Adobe predicted for this holiday season.